| |

 - Avoid Neutral Empires - If you're prone to manipulating the AI to gain advantages, you'll want to avoid the temptation of neutral AI empires

-To make things a bit more challenging, you can always refuse your starting tech points as a way to give the AI a bit of boost, particularly
+To make things a bit more challenging, you can always refuse your starting tech or racial trait points as a way to give the

-if you like to micromanage more.
+AI a bit of boost, particularly if you like to micromanage more.

 Q: What are the AI's ministers doing anyway?